Contact and Booking Information:

 Chet eventually went on to pursue music more seriously by studying at the College-Conservatory of Music in Cincinnati, Ohio.
 A graduate in '88, there he majored in Jazz Performance on Trumpet and Piano, and studied with Tim Hagans, Frank Vincent, Rick Van Matre, Pat Harbison and Phil DeGreg.
 While in college Chet took advantage of certain musical opportunities, such as playing piano on a cruise ship (Sea Escape Cruise Lines) and for a while would even take a Greyhound bus back north to play with Stan Sterner’s Big Band, which was based in Findlay, Ohio.

-Chet was also playing keyboards and trumpet with The Overton Project, a funk/smooth jazz group.
-Chet has also played lead trumpet or piano with The Paul Jeffries Band and the Runyan Jay Big Band and has played trumpet and piano with "Swingmania."
-Chet rounded out his gig schedule by often subbing on piano for the popular "Cookin'" group at Rusty's Jazz Cafe, featuring Leon Cook on guitar and vocals, his son Damen Cook on drums, and Tony Ben on percussion.
+After moving to Northern Ohio, Chet went on to play with other groups, such as Alusion (Classic Rock band), Off The Record (Top 40 Dance/Wedding band), Mogen David and the Grapes of Wrath, and The Hepcat Revival.
+Chet also played keyboards and trumpet with The Overton Project, a funk/smooth jazz group.
+Chet has played lead trumpet as well as piano with The Paul Jeffries Band and the Runyan Jay Big Band and has played trumpet and piano with "Swingmania."
+Chet rounded out his gig schedule by often playing piano with the popular "Cookin'" group at Rusty's Jazz Cafe, featuring Leon Cook on guitar and vocals, his son Damen Cook on drums, Joel Hazzard on bass, and Tony Ben on percussion.

-Among his influences Chet credits Chet Baker, Miles Davis, Freddie Hubbard, Woody Shaw, Tom Harrell, Dexter Gordon, Joe Henderson, Bill Evans, Keith Jarrett, Herbie Hancock, and Tim Hagans.
+Among his influences Chet credits Freddie Hubbard, Woody Shaw, Tom Harrell, Dexter Gordon, Joe Henderson, Miles Davis, Chet Baker, Bill Evans, Keith Jarrett, Herbie Hancock, Tim Hagans, and Pat Harbison.

-A list of some of the places Chet has played:
+A list of some (not all) of the places Chet has played:

 INTERNATIONAL